Jeep Tone of Voice — Adventurous & Rugged

 What makes Jeep's brand voice unique?

 Jeep stands out through their adventurous, rugged, free communication style.
-Their central brand tension — "Heritage vs. Modern" — shapes every message they craft in the Automotive sector.
+Their central brand tension, "Heritage vs. Modern", shapes how they communicate across the Automotive sector.

 What language style does Jeep use?